Privacy Policy

 A) Personal information

-• Name, date of birth, address, postcode
+• Name, date of birth, address and postcode

-• CHI number (and/or NHS identifiers)
+• CHI number and/or other NHS identifiers

-• Phone numbers and email address
+• Telephone numbers and email address

-• Next of kin / emergency contacts
+• Next of kin / emergency contact details

 B) Health and care information (special category data)

-• Symptoms, diagnoses, medications, allergies
+• Symptoms, diagnoses, medications and allergies

-• Vaccinations and long-term condition monitoring
+• Vaccinations and long-term condition monitoring information

 • Information from other health and care providers involved in your care